CodeFrite/consensys-bootcamp-initial-idea/README.md

 + CONTEXT: *As an unregistered user, When I navigate to the Home Page (/), ...*
     + 📝 US-00: *...
 Then I should always see the header on top (10%) and the page content below (90%) [front-end|mvp]*
     + 📝 US-01: *...
 And I scroll the page content, Then the header should remain fixed, always on top and visible [front-end|mvp]*
     + 📝 US-02: *...
-And I am not connected to a wallet (no web3 injected), Then I should see in the header the button "Connect Wallet" [front-end|mvp]*
+And I am not connected to a wallet (no web3 injected), Then I should see in the header the button 'Connect Wallet' [front-end|mvp]*
     + 📝 US-03: *...
-And I am connected to a wallet (no web3 injected), Then the I should see in the content the buttons "Register a Team" and "Become an investor" [front-end|mvp]*
+And I am connected to a wallet (no web3 injected), Then I should see in the content the buttons 'Register a Team' and 'Become an investor' [front-end|mvp]*

 📁 `F-UU-01: Unregistered User: Navigation`
-+ 📝 US-00: *As an unregistered user, When I am not connected to a wallet (no web3 injected) And I navigate to any Route other than Home Page "/", Then I should be redirected to the Home Page "/" [front-end|mvp]*
++ 📝 US-00: *As an unregistered user, When I am not connected to a wallet (no web3 injected) And I navigate to any Route other than Home Page (/), Then I should be redirected to the Home Page (/) [front-end|mvp]*

 ### 👔 Contract Owner